zhuang1108/Ctrip-Crawler/README.md

 ## URL Acquisition

 The URL for getting JSON data is found in ulrs like [http://flights.ctrip.com/itinerary/oneway/sha-can?ddate1=2018-08-20](http://flights.ctrip.com/itinerary/oneway/sha-can?ddate1=2018-08-20).
-This website showed after the visitors being registered by CTRIP Website in [http://flights.ctrip.com/booking/sha-can-day-1.html?ddate1=2018-08-20](http://flights.ctrip.com/booking/sha-can-day-1.html?ddate1=2018-08-20).
+This website showed after the visitors being registered by CTRIP Website likes [http://flights.ctrip.com/booking/sha-can-day-1.html?ddate1=2018-08-20](http://flights.ctrip.com/booking/sha-can-day-1.html?ddate1=2018-08-20).
 The reason of Website changes may be due to the lack of restrictions on the access speed of the previous procedures to the website( `time.sleep(3)` ).

 The URL for the request for JSON data is [http://flights.ctrip.com/itinerary/api/12808/products](http://flights.ctrip.com/itinerary/api/12808/products).
 The data parameter is necessary and the **Content-Type** field in the request header needs to be specified as ***application/json***.